WilliamFCipriano/MoodService/README.md

 Allows the user to update their current mood
 ```

+## Insomnia

+A Insomnia configuration file is provided in /etc

 ## Issues
 As this is a toy example, a few corners were cut for the sake of time.
 I have created a number of issue tickets that describe what would be required to bring this toy example into a production environment.